moreno-isacchi/portfolio-canonical/lilypond-documentation/engrave-your-first-song.rst

 Compile your file
 ^^^^^^^^^^^^^^^^^

-The input file is now finished.
+The source file is now finished.
 To compile your ``.ly`` file, open a terminal and type:
 ::

   lilypond <your-source-file.ly>